2Click-Solutions/nginx-auto-ssl-basic-auth/README.md

-# nginx-auto-ssl-basic-auth
+# Introduction
-Docker image for auto generation of SSL certs with basic authentication.
+This is a custom image from image valian/docker-nginx-auto-ssl for auto generation of SSL certs with basic authentication.